JdejesusIsaac/eigenHook/README.md

     * The contract calculates the amount of stETH received and deposits it into a strategy using the StrategyManager.
     * A Deposited event is emitted to log the transaction details.

-3. Delegation to Operator:v2
-    * Users can call delegateToOperator to delegate their staked assets.
-    * This requires providing the necessary authorization details, including a valid signature.